-“I decided to shop for a wedding dress on my own because it was less pressure,” Jess Polledri, who’s getting married next March in Portland, Oregon, tells Brides.
+“I decided to shop for a wedding dress on my own because it was less pressure,” Jess Polledri, who’s getting married in March 2020 in Portland, Oregon, tells Brides.
 “My family mostly lives thousands of miles away in New Jersey.
 My friends live here in Portland and in several other cities, so it would have taken a lot of coordinating to get both friends and family to come with me.”

 Polledri ultimately picked an A-line ivory dress covered in white and iridescent sequins from a local Portland bridal shop.
-She sent photos to her friends after she decided take the plunge and buy it, effectively decreasing the odds of anyone pushing back too hard.
+She sent photos to her friends after she decided to take the plunge and buy it, effectively decreasing the odds of anyone pushing back too hard.
 And she has no regrets about her shopping strategy.